dbos-inc/.github/profile/README.md

-DBOS makes it easy to build reliable and observable programs.
-Add a few annotations to your code to make it resilient to any failure.

-## Developing With DBOS

 DBOS provides lightweight, durable, Postgres-backed workflows.
 DBOS workflows replace queues, state management, and failure-handling/recovery logic to enable you to build reliable programs in a fraction of the code.